Botanical Name: Angelica sinensis.

-The herb is thought to contain natural hormones (oestrogens) and has been used in traditional Chinese medicine for menopausal symptoms such as hot flushes.
+The herb is thought to contain natural hormones (phytoestrogens) and has been used in traditional Chinese medicine for menopausal symptoms such as hot flushes.

 Dong quai may reduce spasms in the smooth muscles around the arteries which could help improve blood flow to the veins.

-Preliminary results from research conducted on animals suggests that dong quai may have strong tumor inhibitory and immune-enhancing effects.
+Preliminary results from research conducted on animals suggest that dong quai may have strong tumor inhibitory and immune-enhancing effects.

 There are indications that dong quai may also have an anti-allergic effect.
-Studies show that the herb could inhibit allergy-related antibodies (IgE) production
+Studies show that the herb could inhibit allergy-related antibodies (IgE) production.
+(9)

-It can hold back the development of fungi, viruses and bacteria.
-Pulverized roots for example been used successfully to treat shingles (herpes zoster).
+It can hold back the development of fungi, viruses, and bacteria.
+Pulverized roots for example been used treaditonally to treat shingles (herpes zoster).

-The herb has antibacterial effect and may be helpful to suppress the growth of various bacteria like hemolytic streptococcus, Bacillus typhi, Bacillus dysentricae and Bacillus choleraei.
+The herb has an antibacterial effect and may be helpful to suppress the growth of various bacteria like hemolytic Streptococcus, Bacillus typhi, Bacillus dysentricae, and Bacillus choleraei.
+(10)